telerik/reporting-docs/report-items/report-item/properties.md

   Apart from setting the export parameters for a particular extension, `RuntimeSettings` allows you to hide it and change its description when listed to the end-user.

-* `Localizable`&mdash;Tp start localizing the report, set the `Localizable` property to `True`.
+* `Localizable`&mdash;To start localizing the report, set the `Localizable` property to `True`.
 For more information about the localization procedure, refer to the article on [localizing reports]({%slug telerikreporting/designing-reports/localizing-reports%}).

   > If at any point the `Localizable` property is set to `False`, all resource files are deleted and the report property values are filled with the currently selected language values.